InsureTechGeek Episode 17: Machine Learning & Automation in Underwriting with Lance Poole from Juniper Labs

-JAMES: They had to, right?
-They had to.
+JAMES: They had to.

 JAMES: Yeah.
 Rob, any closing thoughts on that?

 Coverage triggers to get $149 so it clearly can be done.
-So, I think that the big one with the parametric is going to be, do people really understand such a fundamental transformation?
-You know, I think already people used to go on to insurance agents and brokers for their advice.
-To the extent that now you’re flipping over to kind of a parametric, it’s just such a different paradigm.
-But I think after this [people will say] ‘I’ve been paying all these years and I didn’t really understand what I had, I thought it was covered and I am not as it turns out.’
-Or ‘I’m covered only because, right, some contract got blown up retrospectively’.
-Just this unknown and unsure,and having to wait to see how the courts decide.
+So, I think that the big one with the parametric is going to be, do people understand such a fundamental transformation?
+I think already people used to go on to insurance agents and brokers for their advice.
+And so, to the extent that now you are flipping over to kind of a parametric, it is just such a different paradigm.
+But I think after this, and people said, I have been paying all these years and I did not understand what I had, I thought it was covered and I am not as it turns out.
+Or I am covered only because, right, some contract got blown up retrospectively, whatever.
+Just this unknown and this unsure and having to wait to see how the courts decide.
 People are going to want a lot more transparency going forward.

-What is the one thing relating to your business that you are really excited about that is developing or coming in the future?
+JAMES: Awesome.
+Well, look, we do need to wrap up.
+Lance, final question.
+This is our closing question.
+Let us look forward to the future.
+What is the one thing relating to your business that you are excited about that is developing or coming in the future?

-LANCE: I hit on this a little earlier, but the move to digital, before there was a face-to-face, there was a paper involved.
-There’s all these – I would call it ‘old school’ type technologies, and now, there has been a huge impetus to move away from that and to adopt digital solutions.
-Whereas before the carrier might have said, ‘Hey, we are good like businesses, business is fine.
+LANCE: I hit on this a little earlier, but it is the move to digital that before there was a face to face, there was a paper involved.
+There are all these, I would call it old school, one Datto type technologies.
+And now there has been a huge impetus to move away from that.
+And to adopt digital solutions.
+Whereas before the carrier might have said, hey, we are good.
+Businesses is okay, business is fine.
 We are growing at 5, 10% a year.
-Everything is okay.
-We are not as worried about the insureTech start-ups that are coming into our, our world.’
-And now, that is all out the window!
-Now there is going to be much bigger push to digitalize.
-For our business, we are helping enable that move.
-For us, this has accelerated the adoption, accelerated change and that has got me excited!
-Also just as a consumer having an easier way to purchase insurance, that is exciting as well.
+Everything is, everything is okay.
+We are not as worried about the insure tech startups that are coming into our world.
+And now that is all out the window.
+And so now there is going to be much bigger, bigger push to digital.
+And so, for our business, we are helping enable that move.
+And so, for us, this has accelerated the adoption, accelerated change and so that has got me excited.
+And then also just as a consumer too, having an easier way to purchase insurance that is exciting as well.